kryptine/clean-platform/doc/STANDARDS.md

 collisions, adhere to the following conventions:

-- Explicitly import the types and classes you need for specifying the type signatures by using the "from ... import ..." notation.
+- Explicitly import the types and classes you need for specifying the type signatures by using the `from ... import ...` notation.

-- Only ever import an entire module with the "import ..." notation if you really truly want to re-export the entire module.
+- Only ever import an entire module with the `import ...` notation if you really truly want to re-export the entire module.

 Implementation modules may import anything they like.